 The quality of the animation is utterly stunning.
 Widescreen multiplane visuals are employed with casual brilliance.
 The action scenes are intensive and enthralling the climactic battle scenes with the defending human army detonating attacking boars with grenades as they scale a hillside is incredible.
 The most beautiful moments in the film are those with the emergence of the Great Spirit of the Forest, a creature that moves between a being of stars and a giant skeletal elk.
 The scenes with its first appearance at the coming of morning, its giant shape silently moving across the forest and becoming a human-headed elk that walks on water to revive Ashitaka is a sequence that has a breathtakingly transcendent beauty, the likes of which makes fantastic cinema so rewarding.
 The climax of the film with the Great Spirit rampaging through the forest in search of its severed head and the race of the various peoples to escape the tide of poison is an enthralling and unique variant on the requisite anime mass destruction climax.

 Princess Mononoke is a dazzling film but met with only mixed success in the West, both with its constantly postponed release and limited distribution.
 Why the lack of promotion is a mystery.
 Maybe it is simply the inability to know how to market such a complex and adult animated film to audiences that cannot conceive of animation as being more than cute animals.
 Certainly, Miramax has presented the translated print with the utmost respect.
 The beautifully epic and lyrical score from the original has also been retained.
 An A-list cast has been hired to voice the characters.
 Furthermore, the studio went with preserving the original and has not edited out the casual violence in an attempt to sell the film down to younger audiences.
-Miramax even went to the lengths of hiring writer Neil Gaiman the multi-disciplined writer of graphic novels such as Sandman and Books of Magic; the fine and unusual fantasy tv series Neverwhere (1996); and novels like Good Omens (1990), American Gods (2000), Anansi Boys (2005), The Graveyard Book and The Ocean at the End of the Lane (2013); as well as later filmmaker with works like MirrorMask (2005), Beowulf (2007), Stardust (2007), Coraline (2009), How to Talk to Girls at Parties (2017) and the tv series American Gods (2017 ) to craft an English-language script that comes as close to the original as possible while adding its own lyrical poetry.
+Miramax even went to the lengths of hiring writer Neil Gaiman the multi-disciplined writer of graphic novels such as Sandman and Books of Magic; the fine and unusual fantasy tv series Neverwhere (1996); and novels like Good Omens (1990), American Gods (2000), Anansi Boys (2005), The Graveyard Book and The Ocean at the End of the Lane (2013); as well as later filmmaker with works like MirrorMask (2005), Beowulf (2007), Stardust (2007), Coraline (2009), How to Talk to Girls at Parties (2017), the tv series American Gods (2017 ) and the tv mini-series Good Omens (2018) to craft an English-language script that comes as close to the original as possible while adding its own lyrical poetry.

 Princess Mononoke brought to attention the work of the master Japanese animator Hayao Miyazaki.
 Hayao Miyazaki has previously developed a growing cult with the animated likes of the slapstick caper film The Castle of Cagliostro (1980), the environmentalist post-holocaust film Nausicaa in the Valley of the Wind/Warriors of the Wind (1984), the air adventure film Laputa: Castle in the Sky (1986), the delightful childrens film My Neighbor Totoro (1988), Kikis Delivery Service (1989) about a young witch, and Porco Rosso (1992) about a talking pig aviator.
 Miyazaki subsequently went onto win an Academy Award with the equally amazing Spirited Away (2001) and then made Howls Moving Castle (2004), Ponyo on a Cliff By the Sea (2008) and The Wind Rises (2013), while he has also written and planned Arrietty/The Secret World of Arrietty (2010) and From Up on Poppy Hill (2011).
 The Kingdom of Dreams and Madness (2013) is also a documentary about Miyazaki and Studio Ghibli.